codehack9991/MOA-1.0/README.md

                WebAgent type "testabc" with dynamic index "8" into  functionCode

+### Process to Make reports

+In order to generate reports of each test , maven-cucumber-reporting dependency was used.

 ### Reporting Examples - Send Email at the end of run

         Go to start of metadata